jeremybrenner/dom_exercises/forms/README.md

 - You google how to use JavaScript to determine if an HTML checkbox is checked and you realize everything I've told you is a lie.

+//var calm = document.querySelector("#calmId");
+//console.log(calm.checked);

 ## Questions

 - When can we use `.innerHTML` and when can we use `.value`?
+//.innerHTML works when there is content between HTML tags, while
+// value is for elements with a value.
 - What do you use when determining if a checkbox is checked?
+//.checked